Last Updated on

 All the police on Bali are Javanese, so there is tension between the police and the people.
 I didn’t get the impression that anyone trusted or liked the cops.
 Many Balinese villages have their own sort of police force.
 They don’t carry weapons nor do they have the power of the government behind them, but they do enforce village customs and norms.
 If you see guys with a badge on their shirt and ceremonial kris knives, those are probably the village cops.

-There is no outward sign of rebellion or a seperatist movement in Bali, but there are low key ones in other parts of Indonesia.
-I couldn’t help but think of the comparisons to Yugoslovia or the USSR when I left Indonesia.
+There is no outward sign of rebellion or a separatist movement in Bali, but there are low key ones in other parts of Indonesia.
+I couldn’t help but think of the comparisons to Yugoslavia or the USSR when I left Indonesia.
 It is a large, diverse country dominated by a single ethnic group, the Javanese.
-While things are fine now, I could easily see a future event where the police accidently kill someone that sparks riots.
-Toss in seperatist movements in Ache, Papua, Moluka and Sulawesi and you could see things go from peaceful to chaotic in a hurry.
-The only reason Indonesia exists is because that is the land which was grabbed by the Dutch.
+While things are fine now, I could easily see a future event where the police accidentally kill someone that sparks riots.
+Toss in separatist movements in Ache, Papua, Moluka and Sulawesi and you could see things go from peaceful to chaotic in a hurry.
+The only reason Indonesia exists is because is the land which was grabbed by the Dutch.

 Then again, that might never happen….

 I can totally understand why so many people love Bali and why it has become an attraction for so many people.
 There is nothing quite like Bali.
 I don’t think the beaches or the climate or the land is all that special, but the people and the culture are.